-This is particularly disconcerting because the survey goes on to share that “Less than 50% of businesses implemented new security technologies after a data breach” and that “14% did nothing at all.”
-This means that, rather than learning from the lesson and making the effort to increase their defenses, more than half of those organizations neglected to toughen their virtual perimeter.
+This is particularly disconcerting because the survey goes on to share that “less than 50% of businesses implemented new security technologies after a data breach” and that “14% did nothing at all.”
+This means that, rather than learning from the lesson and making the effort to increase their defenses, more than half of those organizations attacked neglected to toughen their virtual perimeter.

 4. People Are Both a Weakness and Strength for Cybersecurity